ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

  * `Legacy` -> `Deprecated`
  * `Deprecated` -> `Legacy`

 However, it also seems plausible that new knowledge might from time to time cause a mature extension to once again be considered experimental, e.g. in the face of soundness bugs or subtle interactions with other features.
-We also do not rule out any transition explicity to allow for unforeseen circumstances.
+We also do not rule out any transition explicitly to allow for unforeseen circumstances.

 For existing, or future, language sets such as `GHC2021` or `Haskell98`, it is expected that none of the contained extensions would be `Experimental`.
+However, this proposal does not seek to impose any particular policy on the inclusion of extensions into language sets - the developers and the steering committee are always in the best position to make a decision about a concrete extension and extension set.

 ### 2.2.
 User Interface